Spectroscopy and Decay Properties of Excited Charmonium States: Theoretical models of decay behaviors

-Here, $V_{\rm OGE}^{\rm C}(r)$ and $V_{\rm S}^{\rm C}(r)$ are one-gluon exchange potential and color confining potential, respectively. $V_n(r)$ is the vibrational potential.
+Here, $V_{\rm OGE}^{\rm C}(r)$ and $V_{\rm S}^{\rm C}(r)$ are {the} one-gluon exchange potential and {the color-confining} potential, respectively. $V_n(r)$ is the vibrational potential.
 The term $\sigma(r)r$ is subtracted to avoid double counting.
 This potential does not introduce new parameters beyond those of the original quark model, making the calculation of hybrid states parameter-free.
-Explicitly, the contributions are
+Explicitly, the contributions are {given by}

 where

 in which $d$ is the correction of the finite heavy quark mass. $\alpha_{n}$ is related to the shape of the vibrating string~\cite{Giles:1977mp}, and takes values in the range $1\leq\alpha_{n}^{2}\leq2$.
 In this work, we take $\alpha_{n}^2=1.5$.